 The total cost of registering and maintaining a company in Singapore

-First of all, choose a Singapore company formation package:
+First of all, you should choose a Singapore company formation package:

 Foreign Entrepreneur With Employment Pass: This package is suitable for foreign entrepreneurs or professionals who wish to form a Singapore company and relocate to Singapore to run their company operations.
-You must have a degree and/or relevant working experience to setting up business and apply for the employment pass.
+You must have a degree and/or relevant working experience to set up a business and apply for the employment pass.

-For client who will like to engage nominee director services, it is very important to appoint a competent person to act as your local director of your Singapore company.
+For a client who would like to engage nominee director services, it is very important to appoint a competent person to act as the local director of your Singapore company.
 A wrong choice in the appointment may bring dire consequences to the company.
-Most of the professional agencies offering Singapore incorporation services often offer the services of a nominee local resident director as well.
+Most professional agencies offering Singapore incorporation services often offer the services of a nominee local resident director as well.

-Also, note that the acronym “W/GST” in the table mean the price inclusive of Goods and Services Tax of 7%, which must be collected on behalf of the Singapore Government.
+Also, note that prices in the table exclude the Goods and Services Tax of 8%, which must be collected on behalf of the Singapore Government.
 This GST rate will be increased to 9% with effect from 1 Jan 2024.

 *If you can provide a local Singapore address as the registered address of the company, the fee will not be applicable for the local entrepreneur package.

-Here the maintenance costs for Singapore Company from second year onwards
+Here are the maintenance costs for Singapore Company from second year onwards

 * If you can provide a local Singapore address as the registered address of the company, the fee will not be applicable for the local entrepreneur package.

-Beside this, a Singapore Company is required to prepare management accounts and submit audited report (certain companies status are exempted from audit, check with your agency) to the Inland Revenue Authority of Singapore (IRAS) once a year.
+Besides this, a Singapore Company is required to prepare management accounts and submit the audited report (certain companies’ status are exempted from audit, check with your agency) to the Inland Revenue Authority of Singapore (IRAS) once a year.

-You can easily get the quotation from your agency, agreed to the price, make your payment and email all your business transaction documents to the agency.
-The agency accountant will take care all the accounting work, arrangement for the audit and tax filing for you.
+You can easily get the quotation from your agency, agree on the price, make your payment, and email all your business transaction documents to the agency.
+The agency’s accountant will handle all the accounting work, arrangements for the audit, and tax filing for you.

 How to open a multi-currencies business bank account in Singapore